rolfkempf/simpletemplate/README.md

 Simple Template is a minimalistic templating mechanism that allows to pass encapsuled data to a view or template file.
 The template-files are php-files which can access the passed vars.
 You can use php inside the template-files.

+Simple Template can help you write code in environments where you can´t or don´t want to use "big" template engines (like twig, blade or moustache).
+Use the sophisticated and tested template-engines if possible.
+This is a class to ease the pain of writing code if you can´t use one of the big ones.

 ##Setting up data and calling the template##
 ```php
 //create a new template-object